Evantakami/Merge_Genie/README.md

-# M&A Advisor
+# Merge Genie 🎇
-## M&A Advisor Agent
+## Merge Genie Agent 🎇
-## 2024/9/15 Web UI Update
+## 2024/9/15 Web UI Update 🎇
 The Web UI is implemented using Gradio.
-If you need to update the UI or add new features, please modify the Gradio-related code in the `ma_advisor.py` file.
+If you need to update the UI or add new features, please modify the Gradio-related code in the `Merge_Genie.py` file. 🎇

 #### 2024/9/15 Tool Formatting and Removal
 ![WEBUIインターフェース](./images/web_ui.png)
 Tool formatting has been removed for stability.

-This program is an agent that provides M&A advice based on the specified stock code.
+This program is an agent that provides merge advice based on the specified stock code.
+The Data is gained by yfinance package.
 ## Japanese Report Links

 - [(Example) Fujifilm Final Report (Japanese)](./result/4901.T/Final/4901.T_final_report_japanese.md)